mathealgou/mathealgou/README.md

 ### 📈 Data

 Knowing your stuff is key.
-Processing data makes it easier to analyze it and, mor importantly, understand what the next step is.
+Processing data makes it easier to analyze it and, more importantly, understand what the next step is.

 ## What I know